gardener/documentation/website/documentation/getting-started/observability/_index.md

 ### Accessing the Plutono Dashboards

 Let us start by giving some visual hints on how to access Plutono.
-[Plutono](https://github.com/credativ/plutono#plutono) (formerly known as Grafana) is the monitoring solution shipped ready-to-use with a Gardener Shoot cluster.
+[Plutono](https://github.com/credativ/plutono#plutono) (formerly known as Grafana) is the monitoring solution shipped ready-to-use with a Gardener shoot cluster.

 In order to access the Gardener provided dashboards, open the `Plutono` link provided in the Gardener dashboard.